hihojin/CS-5001-Intensive-Foundations-of-Computer-Science/README.md

-# Maze closest exit finder
-# Connect Four
-#### 2 major individual assignments I have done in Python
+## 2 major individual assignments I have done in Python
-Maze-solver program and Connect Four game program involve user interaction by providing menu options to the user.
+#### Maze-solver program and Connect Four game program involve user interaction by providing menu options to the user.

+## Maze closest exit finder
 The major functionality in the Maze program was finding the shortest path to an exit which I implemented BFS search algorithm so the first exit found is guaranteed to be the closest exit from the user's starting location (any valid starting point; if invalid, showed meaningful messages).